angela1C/Programming-and-Scripting-Project/README.md

 ## How to run the code

+### Note to myself about all the files!
+For  now I am working with several scripts for different sections of the project as I try out different things from the pandas documentation and the book `Python for Data Analysis` by Wes McKinney.
+In particular, I am keeping the plots separate so I don't have to generate plots everytime I try something new to me.
+For the project submission though, I intend to put my final script into a single python script.

+I am also trying out Jupyter notebook again but being careful this time to make sure that the changes are actually saved before I exit out of it in the Terminal!
+Its far easier to run lines of code at a time and to see the output but I will transfer it back into the python script.

+I have been working on a Jupyter notebook and downloaded it as a `ipynb` notebook and have also downloaded it as a python script which I will update to my repository.
+For the submission, I will tidy all the scripts into one python script and one jupyter notebook.
+The main files I am working on are `iris_expl.py`, `project_iris` and `exploring_iris.ipynb` `project_iris` is the name I am saving my current jupyter notebook to, both as a notebook and as a .py python file.

+#### to run the scripts
 Make sure you have Python 3 installed.
 If not go to https://www.python.org/downloads/ and follow the instructions.

 To run each python program, first navigate to the folder downloaded from this repository.